 Thai Battle Boxing

 I don’t think Battle is a legit brand but a name they chose because it sounded right for fight wear.
 Turns out Thai Battle Boxing is a legit Muay Thai brand in Thailand.
 I got these originally at one of those touristy sporting stores along Sukhumvit road in Bangkok.
 To be more precise, it’s the shop just right beside Nana BTS station.
 These are from the Sukhothai collection which uses half satin and half traditional fabric to give it a lovely ethnic look.
 The collection comes in very stunning colors like Gold, orange, purple and a green which I eventually settled for after a hard bargain.
-Store owner quoted me at 2000 baht but I slashed it enough to not feel like I was ripped off, even though I probably still was.
-The “walkaway trick” always work if your asking price isn’t too ridiculous.
-These actually feel really nice to train in and pretty tough too.
+You can find these These actually feel really nice to train in and pretty tough too.
 I actually like these enough that I might go back and get them in another color on my next trip.
 You can also get these off Etsy although it looked like stock is limited the last I checked.
-They are available from the official webstore but are largely marked up.
+They are available from the official webstore but for a hugely inflated price.
 If you are in Bangkok, you can check out their store located in the popular MBK mall (3rd floor).

 Reasonably priced, old skool designs on reasonable quality material and very comfortable to train in.
 The brand has faded a bit compared to their prime days back in the 70s and 80s.
 They are still widely used in Thailand as an economy brand but less so around the world, especially compared to the more popular names these days like Fairtex and Twins.
 They have several cute designs using pop culture characters like Pikachu, Powerpuff Girls and Darth Vader which can lend a rather amateurish feel to some people.
 Personally, I think it’s cool and appreciate their humor.
 Don’t judge me.